top of page

 Sunscreen

 I ask that sunscreen be applied at least 30 minutes prior to the lessons.
-If the sunscreen isn't completly absorbed into the skin it ends up washing off into the water and then into your child's eyes.
+If the sunscreen isn't completely absorbed into the skin it ends up washing off into the water and then into your child's eyes.

 Swim Diapers